Licensed Nurse (LPN or LVN)

 LPNs and LVNs may work in hospitals, clinics, and doctors' offices and for home health agencies.
 Some LPNs and LVNs work as private-duty nurses, caring for one person at home or in the hospital.

-Licensed nurses are required to complete an approved nursing program that is usually at least 1 year long and is often 2 years long.
+Licensed nurses are required to complete an approved nursing program.
 Licensed nurses are required to take a licensing examination in the state in which they practice.

 eMedicineHealth Medical Reference from Healthwise